vicflora/vicflora-vue/Tasks.md

 - Added the map in the overview tag
 - Added v-viewer title
 ### To do
-- Distribution - source & link to bioregion
 - Threat status
 - Ask the requirements of Protologue Publication year and Overview Referneces -
 - Use RankID to identify the class √
 - Finish the taxon part √
 - begin the CheckList part ×

+> ## 3/30
+> ### Done
+- Complete the specimen images
+- Fix a bug when genus doesn't have distribution
+### To do
+- Threat status
 - Key btn on the classification
+- Distribution - source & link to bioregion
+- Distribution - legend bug when in the mobile advice
+- Search part
+- tags switch
+- a style bug on the header - More